safwankdb/Leetcode-Patterns-C-/README.md

 ## Hard

+#### Prefix and Suffix Search
+1. Prefix search using a Trie, collect all words with matching prefix using BFS (Queue), search for suffix individually.
+Need to store index and the final word in TrieNode for matching suffix.

+2. Make paired Trie, each node represents 2 letters one from the word one from reversed word, TrieNode.children[a][b] tranitions to next node.
+Search by jumping to [i][j] th child where i, j  are characters of prefix and reversed suffix in sync.
+Then BFS to collect all candidates.

 #### Trapping Rain Water
 - Standard problem, for each cell look at max height to the left and the right.
 The min of those would be height of cell + water, subtract height of cell.
 Sum over all cells.